Sweetpotato3/DualGPUOptimizer/README.md

 A Tkinter GUI application for optimizing and managing dual GPU setups for large language model inference.

+## Latest Updates

+The application has been fully fixed and is now functional with the following improvements:

+- ✅ **GPU Module Compatibility Layer**: Added backward compatibility for the refactored GPU module structure
+- ✅ **UI Dependencies**: Fixed compatibility issues with ttkbootstrap and implemented graceful fallbacks
+- ✅ **Entry Points**: Improved application initialization with better error handling
+- ✅ **Missing Functions**: Added compatibility functions for `calculate_gpu_split` in the optimizer module

 ## Requirements

 - Python 3.12 or higher